MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review all activities performed by the app.
 1. Review the scopes granted to the app.
 1. Review the user activity associated with the app.

+## Credential access

+This section describes alerts indicating that a malicious actor may be attempting to read sensitive credential data, and consists of techniques for stealing credentials like account names, secrets, tokens, certificates, and passwords in your organization.

+### Application initiating multiple failed KeyVault read activity with no success

+**Severity**: Medium

+**MITRE ID**: T1078.004

+This detection identifies an application in your tenant that was observed making multiple read action calls to the KeyVault using Azure Resource Manager API in a short interval, with only failures and no successful read activity being completed.

+**TP or FP?**

+- **TP**: If the app is unknown or not being used, the given activity is potentially suspicious.
+After after verifiying the Azure resource being used and validating the app use in the tenant, the given activity may require that the app be disabled.
+This is usually evidence of suspected enumeration activity against the KeyVault resource to gain access to credentials for lateral movement or privilege escalation.

+  **Recommended actions**: Review the Azure resources accessed or created by the application and any recent changes made to the application.
+Based on your investigation, choose whether you want to ban access to this app.
+Review the permission level requested by this app and which users have granted access.

+- **FP**: If, after investigation, you can confirm that the app has legitimate business use in the organization.

+  **Recommended action**: Dismiss the alert.

+**Understand the scope of the breach**

+1. Review the app's access and activity.
+1. Review all activities done by the app since its creation.
+1. Review the scopes granted by the app in Graph API and the Role granted to it in your subscription.
+1. Review any user who might have accessed the app prior to the activity.

 ## Discovery alerts